Shibumi (novel)

 Shibumi is a novel published in 1979, written in English by Trevanian, a pseudonym of Rodney William Whitaker.

 Plot summary

-Shibumi is set in the 1970s and details the struggle between the "Mother Company", a conspiracy of energy companies that secretly controls much of the western world, and Nicholai Hel, a highly skilled, retired assassin.
+Shibumi is set in the 1970s and details the struggle between the "Mother Company", a conspiracy of energy and telecommunications companies that secretly controls much of the western world, and Nicholai Hel, a highly skilled, retired assassin.
 Hel is drawn back into the world of espionage to protect the sole survivor of a massacre orchestrated by the Mother Company.
 Bound by honor, Hel agrees to protect her, leading to a confrontation with the powerful organization.

 Plot details

 Nicholai Hel is an assassin, born in Shanghai in 1925 and raised in a cosmopolitan fashion by his mother, a deposed member of the Russian aristocracy.
 A general in the Japanese Imperial Army was billeted in Nicholai's mother's mansion.
 Under this General Kishikawa, Hel is introduced to the concept of shibumi and the game Go, eventually being sent to Japan, where he trains under a famous master of the game and becomes 'culturally Japanese'.
 The master of this school discovers Nicholai's ability to mentally escape from reality and come back rested and refreshed (mystic transport).
 When Japan surrenders in 1945, Hel, after long months of hunger, finds (thanks to his knowledge of many languages) a job as an interpreter in the US Occupation Army and becomes a decoder agent in United States Intelligence.

 Hel learns that Kishikawa is being held as a prisoner of war by the Russians and faces an ignominious show trial for war crimes.
 After visiting the General in captivity, he realises that he has provided the Russians a way to hurt the man he respects so much, having confirmed to the Soviet operative in charge of the prosecution the emotional attachment the General has to Hel.

 Hel decides that the only way to show his gratitude and love for the man whom he has come to view as his father is to offer the general a way out of his captivity, one that avoids the public indignity of the public trial.
 Upon his next visit, Hel, speaking in veiled terms, offers to kill the general.
 After some resistance the general realises the sincerity of the offer and accepts.